 The Garden Party Menu

 Food served at garden parties was simple, yet elegant.
 Summers dictate lighter fare and food which did not require to be heated.
 Many of the same items you would find on a tea tray were served at a garden party.
 Shown here is an uncredited hand written menu from Jessica Fellowes fantastic book: The World of Downton Abbey.
 The book is full of interesting tidbits.
 I have prepared a number of dishes on this blog which you would find at an English garden party.
 You can easily incorporate these items into your own party this summer.
-I have provided links to recipes I have already posted, and will add to the list as I add new recipes as the summer season draws closer.

 - Tea Party Menu